latest nhpb_banner 1__compressed2

 Medical needs and free health care programs

-Two places to turn to to get access to low cost health insurance, and access to free community clinics and other medical facilities, include the Alameda Health Consortium and the East Bay Agency for Children ((510) 268-3770).
+Two free clinics including the Alameda Health Consortium and the East Bay Agency for Children ((510) 268-3770).
 Both of these agencies work to extend health insurance to individuals who currently do not have coverage.
 They can also refer people to other medical assistance programs.

 Free or low cost dental care is offered too, for adults or children in Alameda County.
 There are a number of volunteer dentists as well as clinics that offer general care as well as surgeries (if needed).
 The uninsured may also be assisted, and find free or low cost dental clinics in California.